Check In Week! It’s Week 3 – How many important items have you ticked off our checklist?

 - Rewards & down time:

 What are your incentives?
 How do you keep your motivation up through the trimester?
 If it’s your first trimester or your final trimester, that might be enough to keep you powering through, but if not – our team members say they always find it easier to push through assignments when they know there’s something fun or rewarding to follow.
-Whether you reward yourself with a night out (to a restaurant or a pub, whatever takes your fancy!), a new outfit or game, a trip to the movies or just a weekend off study, make sure you’re mixing it up and allowing yourself some down time.
+Whether you reward yourself with a bubble bath, your favourite snack or just a weekend off study, make sure you’re mixing it up and allowing yourself some down time.